-The condenser coil is where the process of therefrigerant returning from a gas to a liquid begins.
+The condenser coil is where the process of the refrigerant returning from a gas to a liquid begins.
 There is no mechanical function here.
 The coils either contain refrigerant or they don't.
-Of course if they don't, you have a problem on your hands.
+Of course, if they don't, you have a problem on your hands.

 Air conditioning is all about the relationship between temperature and pressure.
 These two things together are manipulated so that the refrigerant in the system will change back and forth from liquid to gas.
-This is a very nutshell explanation of how air conditioning works but that is another conversation all together.
+This is a very nutshell explanation of how air conditioning works but that is another conversation altogether.

 The coil area of a condenser has a significant impact on how efficiently our air conditioner is.
-You may have noticed that lately, the air conditioners that people are having installed are much larger than those they replaced.
+You may have noticed that lately the air conditioners that people are having installed are much larger than those they replaced.

 The capacitor's function is rather simple, to provide a boost of electricity to help start or run motors.
 It sort of works like a battery in the respect that it stores power.
 When the air conditioner is asked to operate, the capacitor discharges this stored energy, providing a boost to get the motor going.

 These capacitors do blow and when they do, it's really quite simple to diagnose and replace.
-You may see an oily discharge, in some cases, dripping down the side of the capacitor or perhaps yours won't entirely "pop" and instead, just the top will be humped up.
+You may see an oily discharge, in some cases, dripping down the side of the capacitor, or perhaps yours won't entirely "pop" and instead, just the top will be humped up.
 This top should be flat.
-Of course the first thing you'll notice is that your A/C isn't working and that the fan is not spinning.
+Of course, the first thing you'll notice is that your A/C isn't working and that the fan is not spinning.